 - Awareness raising and demand creation: Formation of community groups mostly chaired by female, health education to these committees and generation of WASH demand.

-- Increase women’s participation in decision making at household and Local Government Institution level.
+- Increase women’s participation in decision making at household and local government level.

 - Training on gender and social inclusion.